 Jesse Forrest, for example, distinguishes between copywriters, who write to get people to take an action, and content writers, who write to inform.
-But who ever heard of a content writer?
-Here at Articulate we do both of those things, so are we just plain writers?
+But who’s ever heard of a content writer?
+Here at Articulate we do both of those things, so are we just plain old ‘writers’?

-No. Because the minute you say 'I'm a writer' people think novels, poems and maybe journalism.
+No. Because the minute you say 'I'm a writer' people think of novels, poems and perhaps even journalistic articles.
 It's a linguistic minefield.

 To be a copywriter is beyond definition, but it’s fair to say that one thing binds us together: we all work with words on a daily basis.